 - Next, you’ll want to create a double boiler (if you don’t have one): place a few inches of water in a small saucepan.
-Place a heat safe bowl, like Pyrex brand, on top, making sure the bowl is not touching the water.
+Place a heat-safe bowl, like Pyrex brand, on top, making sure the bowl is not touching the water.
 Heat the saucepan to medium heat.

 - Add these ingredients first: syrup, vanilla, almond, water, and cocoa powder.
 Stir as the liquid slowly heats.
 Add in the powdered sugar gradually, stirring regularly.
 Once everything is melted together and incorporated (and most importantly SMOOTH), remove the liquid fondant icing from the heat.
 Allow it to cool for about 8-10 minutes.

-- In the mean time, arrange your cut cakes on top of a cooling rack with a cookie sheet underneath.
-Tip: cover the baking sheet with foil or parchment – it helps with easy clean up!
+- In the meantime, arrange your cut cakes on top of a cooling rack with a cookie sheet underneath.
+Tip: cover the baking sheet with foil or parchment – it helps with easy cleanup!

 - When you’re ready to pour, you can cover the cakes two ways: first, you can dunk each cake in the fondant by dipping it with a spoon.
-Or you can just pour it right on top.
+Or you can pour it right on top.
 I did the latter method.
 I used a spoon to dollop the icing on each cake.
 Once you’ve put one layer on each cake, follow up with one more.
-This is especially important if you’re using a light-colored icing.
+This is especially important if you’re using light-coloured icing.

 Enjoy these fancy cakes that are fit for royalty 🙂